Home U.S. Labor Laws North Carolina Labor Laws

 Other Essential North Carolina Labor Laws

-- Conduct periodic health and safety inspections through the North Carolina Occupational Safety and Health (NC OSH) program to ensure compliance with safety standards.
+- Conduct periodic health and safety inspections through the NC OSH program

-- Address any issues identified during inspections promptly, including those related to workplace safety, hazard communication, and personal protective equipment.
+- Address identified hazards promptly, including PPE, hazard communication, and chemical safety

-- Provide employees with information about hazardous chemicals in the workplace, including safety data sheets and appropriate labeling on chemical containers.
+- Provide employees with safety data sheets and proper container labeling for hazardous chemicals

-- Participate in safety training and education programs offered by the North Carolina Department of Labor to promote workplace health and safety.
+- Participate in safety training offered by the NCDOL

-Report health and safety violations (unsafe working conditions) in North Carolina to…
+Report health and safety violations in North Carolina to:

 Hiring and/or Firing Employees in North Carolina